 - Printing.
 The printing section has 40 employees.
 These work exclusively on the printing machines that GSL has produced specifically to meet NKB specifications.
 Up to eight colours can be used for each print.
 Due to wear and tear from sun exposure, seawater and sand abrasion, the use of resistant colours has become a science in itself.
 One of the stress tests is carried out in the GLS freezer.
 During our visit, we witnessed the testing of a new colour.

 - Small components.
 A kite is made up of more than 500 individual pieces such as reinforcements, valves, rubber hoses, brackets, and velcro pieces.
 A part of these components come from companies specialised in each type of material.

 - Final check.
 In this phase, each kite is inflated to verify that it can maintain constant air pressure.
 Kites that do not pass the control return to the start of production.
 Kites that pass the tests are immediately shipped to the 39 countries where Duotoneproducts are distributed.

-- A part from Duonoce, there are other kite brands that produce kites in Sri Lanka, like Eleveight kites, that are also made in Sri Lanka
+- Apart from Duotone, there are other kite brands that produce kites in Sri Lanka, like Eleveight kites, that are also made in Sri Lanka.

 For many people who are new to kitesurfing and want to learn, a commonly asked question is how much kitesurfing gear costs.
 However, the answer to this question is not a straightforward one - The price of kitesurfing equipment varies between items and even between...

 Have you just started in the sport and still don't know very well how to keep your kitesurfing equipment in the best conditions?
 Your Kitesurfing equipment is very important, and if you love it and you want it to last for a long time, you must maintain it in the best...

 Have you finished your kite course and you don't know which initiation board is the most suitable for beginners?
 In this post, we will help you to choose the best beginners kitesurfing boards and the ones which you can progress faster.
 There is always a hard time in...